Artem Sitak: 2020

 Sitak had a six-week break before he and Sharan started the new year with a first round loss in Doha.
 They were more successful in Auckland, upsetting top seeds John Peers and Michael Venus in the first round before losing a tight match in the second against Sander Gillé and Joran Vliegen.
 They lost in the second round of the Australian Open to Mate Pavić and Bruno Soares and in the first round in Pune when seeded second.
 Then followed three tournaments with a win and a loss – New York, Delray Beach (where they lost to eventual champions Bob and Mike Bryan) and the Chilean capital, Santiago.

 The following week saw the pair split up to play for their respective countries in the Davis Cup, with Sitak joining Marcus Daniell for the first time in two years as New Zealand played Venezuela for the first time ever, in Auckland.
 It was a successful return, as the pair won their rubber in straight sets to help New Zealand to a 3–1 win and a place in the next round, against South Korea.
 Just a day later came the news that the partnership with Sharan was over, the Indian deciding that their results weren't good enough to justify continuing as a pair.
 That was followed by the suspension of all international tennis due to the COVID-19 coronavirus.

-Sitak returned to action in August with a new partner, Slovakian Igor Zelenay.
+Sitak returned to action in August with a new partner, Slovak Igor Zelenay.
 They lost in the first round in two Challenger events in Prague, but took their first title at the third attempt, in Ostrava.
 They were the only alternate team to get into the French Open, but lost in the first round, as they did in a Challenger in Parma.
 They fared better at a new ATP250 tournament in Santa Margherita di Pula, Sardinia, losing in the quarter-finals to eventual winners Marcus Daniell and Philipp Oswald, but this was their last tournament together.

 With partners for just one tournament at a time, Sitak lost in the quarter-finals in Istanbul and Nur-Sultan, and in the first round of the Paris Masters.
 He got to the quarter-finals of the Sofia Open in Bulgaria before flying to South America for a final Challenger event, reaching the semi-finals in Lima.